Apply For A Business License San Marcos, California

 What fees will you be expected to pay for a San Marcos business license?

 The fees for a business license are based on the business type and the number of employees that you plan to hire.
-If you plan to have 0-5 employees, you will be expected to pay a $20.00 fee for the processing of your business license, if you are planning to hire 3001-5000 employees, your fee would be $1,000.00.
-General contractors and subcontractors will pay between $50.00 and $100.00.
+If you plan to have 0-5 employees, you will be expected to pay a fee for the processing of your business license, if you are planning to hire 3001-5000 employees, your fee would be more.
+General contractors and subcontractors will pay a different fee.
 All of this information can be found on the second page of the business license application.
-Contact the Finance Department for questions concerning fees and costs.
+Contact the Finance Department for questions concerning fees and costs or check the San Marcos website.

 How can you contact the San Marcos Finance Department for more information?